-On May 12, 1898, the state of Louisiana adopted a new constitution with numerous restrictive provisions intended to exclude African American men from civic participation.
-At this time in the United States, women of all races remained barred from voting, while black men had recently gained the right to vote under the 14th and 15th amendments to the United States Constitution.
-The new Louisiana Constitution, however, created a poll tax, literacy and property-ownership requirements, and a complex voter registration form all designed and enforced to disproportionately disenfranchise black male voters.
+On May 12, 1898, the State of Louisiana adopted a new constitution with numerous restrictive provisions intended to exclude African American men from civic participation.
+At this time in the U.S., women of all races remained barred from voting, while Black men had recently gained the right to vote under the Fourteenth and Fifteenth Amendments to the U.S. Constitution.
+The new Louisiana Constitution, however, created a poll tax, literacy and property-ownership requirements, and a complex voter registration form all designed and enforced to disproportionately disenfranchise Black male voters.

 The year 1865 included the Confederacy's defeat in the Civil War, widespread emancipation, and the abolition of slavery.
-All of these developments threatened to overturn Southern culture and social relations, which were based in white supremacy and racial hierarchy.
-After Reconstruction ended in 1877 and white politicians and lawmakers regained control and power in the South, many efforts were made to restore that racial order through very strict laws that stripped black people of many of their new civil rights—including the right to vote.
+All of these developments threatened to overturn Southern culture and social relations, which were based on white supremacy and racial hierarchy.
+After Reconstruction ended in 1877 and white politicians and lawmakers regained control and power in the South, many efforts were made to restore that racial order through very strict laws that stripped Black people of many of their new civil rights—including the right to vote.
 In Louisiana, framers explicitly expressed their goal to “purify the electorate.”

-When the restrictive voting provisions were first proposed for the 1898 Louisiana constitution, some white officials expressed concern that the property and literacy requirements would also disenfranchise an estimated twenty-five percent of the white male population of voting age.
+When the restrictive voting provisions were first proposed for the 1898 Louisiana constitution, some white officials expressed concern that the property and literacy requirements would also disenfranchise an estimated 25% of the white male population of voting age.
 In response, lawmakers drafted a “Grandfather Clause” which created an exception for those whose ancestors were registered to vote before 1867.
 This clause enabled many illiterate and poor white men to get around the literacy and property requirements.
-Black people remained blocked because Louisiana laws before 1867 disenfranchised nearly all black men -- especially those who were enslaved.
+Black people remained blocked because Louisiana laws before 1867 disenfranchised nearly all Black men—especially those who were enslaved.

-The 1898 Louisiana Constitution eliminated federally-enforced voting rules that had enfranchised black men in Louisiana during Reconstruction.
-As a result, the number of black registered voters dropped from 130,000 before the new constitution, to just 5,000 by 1900.
-By 1904, the number had dropped to just 1,000.
+The 1898 Louisiana Constitution eliminated federally enforced voting rules that had enfranchised Black men in Louisiana during Reconstruction.
+As a result, in a state with 650,804 Black residents, the number of Black registered voters dropped from 130,000 before the new constitution to just 5,000 by 1900.
+By 1904, the number dropped to just 1,000.